There are thousands of complaints filed every year, and they fall into categories.

 In my work and studies, it has become clear that disputes with stockbrokers fall into very well-defined categories of claims, which we will discuss here, and which I originally discussed in the first version of this column.
 With the fall of the internet, momentum and technology stocks in April 2000, the arbitration forums have seen a surge in arbitration filings, and the emergence of a new category of claim, for over-concentration, or failure to diversify.

 As the markets improved in 2003, through 2007, we saw a sharp decrease in the number of arbitration filings, and less than 4,000 claims were filed in 2007.
 Given the fact that there are over 600,000 registered representatives in the country, the complaint to registrant ratio is pretty good.
+Since then, the number of claims filed rises and falls with the markets.
+In 2009 there was an increase, and since then the number of claims filed has pretty consistently been under 4,000 a year.

 The details of securities arbitration are covered in another article, Overview of the Securities Arbitration Process which explains the arbitration process itself, and Introduction to the Federal Securities Laws provides a foundational explanation of the securities laws that are applied in arbitration.
 The focus of this article is the type of claims or the typical complaints that customers bring in arbitration.